TRU

 Check out this thought-provoking piece meant to promote open discussion on the topics of death and dying, as it has as much to say to Boulder County as it does to Ireland.
 It may seem too early – until it’s too late.

-Filed Under: Advanced Directives, Community, Grief, Children, Adult Tagged With: Grief, end-of-life, movies, death, documentary, hospice, Boulder
+Filed Under: Adult, Children, Advanced Directives, Community, Grief Tagged With: end-of-life, movies, Grief, death, documentary, hospice, Boulder

 Get ready for Peace, Love & PIZZAZ!